How to become ISO 45001 certified

 • use adequate PPE - personal protective equipment (separation)

-Legal requirements and other requirements applicable to the organization’s hazards shall be followed.
-The order of actions considered shall be always as above: elimination, substitution, engineering controls, administrative controls.
-PPE is not the first solution, to consider managing a hazard, although it may be the only feasible solution.
+Legal requirements and other requirements applicable to the organisation’s hazards must be followed.
+The order of actions considered must always be outlined as seen above: elimination, substitution, engineering controls, and administrative controls.

-1. hazard is sufficiently controlled / no problems have occurred
+1. Hazard is sufficiently controlled / no problems have occurred

-2. control could be improved / problems have occurred
+2. Control could be improved / problems have occurred

-3. severe problems controlling the hazard / problems occur often
+3. Severe problems controlling the hazard / problems occur often

 3x3 risk matrix